SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 ### Resistors (Optional)

 With a "Battery sense" resistor you can check the battery percentage in the server.
 Without this, you will only know when your tracker is close to dying, as the Wemos D1 Mini will rapidly blink when the battery is very low.
-Resistor values from ~100k Ohm to ~220k Ohm can be used, however there may be a loss in precision when reporting battery level.
-Using a resistor value other than 180k will mean needing to change the resistor value in firmware.
+Resistor values from ~100K ohm to ~220K ohm can be used, however there may be a loss in precision when reporting battery level.
+Using a resistor value other than 180K will mean needing to change the resistor value in firmware.

 ### Wiring

 To connect your various components together will require some wiring.
 It is generally recommended to use 26AWG stranded wiring.
-If you're thrifty you can salvage the wires out of various dissused cables you might have, such as VGA cables, ethernet, or USB.
+If you're thrifty you can salvage the wires out of various disused cables you might have, such as VGA cables, ethernet, or USB.

 Additionally, as an added convenience if you plan on making any extensions, you may want to add connectors so you can have removable extensions.
 Various types of connectors can be used, but the most commonly used are 5 pin JST connectors.
 Others have also used RJ45 ethernet connectors, and USB C.

 ### Cases

-Choosing or designign a case is where you will have the most freedom to choose whatever you like.
+Choosing or designing a case is where you will have the most freedom to choose whatever you like.
 If you have access to a 3d printer you can print some cases for ~$10 worth of filament.
 There are some great [Community-built cases](cases.html), likewise it's worth checking the #diy and #cases channels of our [Discord](https://discord.gg/SlimeVR).
 There's also the option of buying a small plastic case to fit all of your components.
 Make sure to check dimensions on both pre-bought and 3D printed cases so that it fits your chosen components.

 ### Straps

 Straps are another area where you have a lot of liberty to try whatever works best for you.
-The most simple recommendation would be to use elastic straps with velcro.
+The go-to recommendation is to use elastic straps with velcro.
 Elastic straps are the go-to recommendation because they will stretch and should stay in place however you move.
 Nylon straps, while technically usable, are fairly inflexible will tend to slide as you move, making them less suitable.
 Generally speaking, you will want straps that are at least 38mm or 1.5 inches wide, going any smaller will result in less stable mounting.

-When it comes to mounting, you may find that there are not any straps long enough to go around your torso -- in this case, two straps with velcro can be chained together to make one longer straps.
+When it comes to mounting, you may find that there are not any straps long enough to go around your torso -- in this case, two straps with velcro can be chained together to make one longer strap.
 Another option for the chest in particular is to use a GoPro chest mount, which can improve stability greatly if you find your chest trackers tend to slide.
-Also, its worth mentioning that you may want different sized straps depending where each tracker is going to go, such as having shorter straps for thigh trackers than ankle trackers.
+Also, its worth mentioning that you may want different sized straps depending on where each tracker is going to go, such as having shorter straps for thigh trackers than ankle trackers.
 Be sure to measure yourself with a tape measure if you're going to go this route!
-Also, it's worth noting that *elastic stretches* so if you find straps that seem just a bit too small, they may strech an additional 50mm or so or more depending on length.
+It's worth noting that *elastic stretches* so if you find straps that seem just a bit too small, they may stretch an additional 50mm or so or more depending on length.

 For ideas on making your own custom straps, consider viewing the [DIY Straps Guide](diy-straps.html).